LegitSoulja/-/README.md

 ### SQLObject

-SQLObject can be used stand-alone if you don't like the quick and ease of SlickInject.
+SQLObject can be used stand-alone if you don't like the quick and ease of use with SlickInject.
 Maybe, it's missing something.
 SQLObject Documentation..

 ##### Connecting
 - Method 1